MarauderKnight3/Mystagogue/README.md

 p2pmaphack (See and be able to teleport to all other players on the map, regardless of PVP and team affiliation.)

+magnet (Will attempt to move all items to you, even if they are "inactive".)

-magnet (Will attempt to move all items to you and also reserve them for you.
-Experimental)
+magnodupe (Will attempt to move all items to you and also reserve them for you, only if they are active.)

 flashlight (Point a light at your cursor, revealing blocks.)